Abdul Karim Khan Sher Khan, aka Karim Lala, was a name all Mumbaikars Knew and feared in Mumbai from the 1960s.

 Karim Lala owned three legitimate businesses.
 He had two hotels – Al Karim Hotel and New India Hotel – and also owned a travel and passport agency called New India Tours and Travels.

-Karim Lala political power reportedly increased in the 1960s after he started the Khudai Khidmatgar and Paktoonistan Jigar-e-hind organisations that helped Pathans with employment.
+Karim Lala political power reportedly increased in the 1960s after he started the Khudai Khidmatgar.
+He also started Paktoonistan Jigar-e-hind that helped Pathans with employment.

 Karim Lala died of a heart attack on 20 February 2002.
 He was over 90 at the time.

-Shiv Sena MP Sanjay Raut’s claim that former prime minister Indira Gandhi used to meet Karim Lala at Pydhonie in South Mumbai has the Congress fuming.
+Shiv Sena MP Sanjay Raut’s claim that former prime minister Indira Gandhi used to meet Karim Lala.
+His meeting point was at Pydhonie in South Mumbai has the Congress fuming.